 - Note: Warmer temperatures and longer days continue to unleash new growth, new arrivals, and change.
 Too much is happening to mention it all here!
 Let us know what you see.

 - The flood of migrant birds from the tropics continues.
 At their peak should be Magnolia Warblers, Black-throated Blue Warblers, Warbling Vireos, and Wood Thrushes.
 Just beginning to arrive are Wilson’s Warblers, Common Yellowthroats, Bay-breasted Warblers, Tennessee Warblers, Philadelphia and Red-eyed Vireos, Swainson’s Thrushes, and Indigo Buntings.
 Most bird species migrate at night when there is less danger from predators, and use daylight for feeding and resting.

 - We continue to wait for the next generation of Monarchs.
-The butterflies have moved well north of the Mason-Dixon line.You can see the variations in early May distributions here.
+The butterflies remain stalled in the south-central United States.You can see the variations in early May distributions here.

 - Female Moose are giving birth to one or two calves.
 An island is often the nursery of choice.
 Unless they are preyed on, the newborn calves will stay with their mother until the following spring when she will banish them before giving birth again.

 - The colourful Iowa Darter, a non-game species belonging to the perch family, is spawning.
 The males are so vividly coloured that you may mistake it as a tropical aquarium escapee.
 Most minnow species, including the popular bait minnow the Creek Chub, are also spawning this month.